Problems With WIRE Spacecraft End Mission

 News story originally written on March 8, 1999

-The Wide-Field Infrared Explorer (WIRE) will not be able to complete its
+The Wide-Field Infrared Explorer (WIRE) has a problem.
+It won't be able

 Shop Windows to the Universe Science Store!